Workshop Speakers, Class Info, and Bios for the 2018 conference

 Jordan Hartt

 Jordan Hartt is new to the Southwest Washington Writers Conference.
-He is an avid reader, a writer, writing teacher, and a writing-retreat leader.
+He is an avid reader, a writer, a writing teacher, and a writing-retreat leader.
 In his workshop, he will discuss the growing flash fiction market and genre.

-Jordan facilitates the Port Townsend Writers’ Conference, the YAWP Series, Centrum’s High School Writers’ Conference, Centrum’s Writing Studios, as well as annual private writing retreats in Jamaica, Uganda, New Zealand, and other places.
+Jordan facilitates the Port Townsend Writers’ Conference, the YAWP Series, Centrum’s High School Writers’ Conference, and Centrum’s Writing Studios, as well as annual private writing retreats in Jamaica, Uganda, New Zealand, and other places.

 Participants in Hartt’s writing programs have published in thousands of literary magazines, over two hundred books on nationally ranked presses, and been featured in the Best American Essays, Best American Poetry, and Best American Short Stories anthologies.